ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 ### Functions for converting between vector and binary representations

-Conversion functions are needed to serialize the vector set into an internal binary representation and vice versa.
+Conversion functions are needed to serialize vectors into an internal binary representation and vice versa.

-All conversation functions returns [Tagged](../../types/special.md) types.
+All conversation functions wrap returned data into [Tagged](../../types/special.md) types.

+{% note info %}

-The binary representation of a vector can be persisted in a {{ ydb-short-name }} table column, {{ ydb-short-name }} doesn't support storing `Tagged` types, so user should store them as `String` type using [Untag](../../builtins/basic#as-tagged) function.
+To persist vector's binary representation in a {{ ydb-short-name }} table column,  use [Untag](../../builtins/basic#as-tagged) function first because {{ ydb-short-name }} doesn't support storing `Tagged` types.

+{% endnote %}

 #### Function signatures